sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
 I have a BOOST prepaid phone which I use for when people come to visit me and haven't had any trouble with it.

+Akshay just sticks to using Rogers' BIS One Rate Plan - $35 for 500 MB of BIS data.
+Then, he uses a SIP client on it to make calls (Google Voice/Voip.ms).
+You don't pay too much to Rogers, and you save on roaming costs as well.
+Win/win.

 ## Shopping
 * Amazon has no tax in California
 * Amazon gives free shipping for 1 month through Prime, get one intern to signup at a time you can have free shipping all work term